IceScreaM98/ML-companies-balance/README.md

 show the difference of each configuration.

-N.B. this repository is used only as a scientific research, the code could be written in a more sophisticated way, but for the sake of simplicity and testing a loto of different scenarios the code is stored as separated notebooks.
+N.B. this repository is used only as a scientific research, the code could be written in a more sophisticated way, but for the sake of simplicity and testing the code is kept as a sort of collection of different use-case scenarios.
+Furthermore there will be some parts written in Italian, it is recommended to use this repository as a sort of "laboratory" which tests a lot of different ideas and combination of datasets and models.